zephyrtronium/rpn/README.md

  - exp(x, y[, m]) - exponentiation, optionally modulo m, of integers x, y, and m
  - modinv(x, p) - modular inverse of integer x in Z/pZ with p assumed prime
  - mulrange(x, y) - product of all integers in the range [x, y], with integers x and y
- - frac(x, y) - convert integers x and y to rational x/y
+ - frac(x, y) - convert x and y to rational x/y
- - denom(x) - denominator of rational x
+ - denom(x) - denominator of x
- - num(x) - numerator of rational x
+ - num(x) - numerator of x

+For a description of the RPN syntax, see <https://github.com/zephyrtronium/rpn/wiki/RPN-Syntax>.